 Q&A with Alice Winocour & Diane Kruger at 3/5 screeningAlice Winocour’s follow-up to Augustine (Rendez-Vous 2013) is another finely tuned drama of unstable intimacy and mental imbalance—this time centered on a troubled war veteran (Matthias Schoenaerts) and the wealthy businessman’s wife (Diane Kruger) he’s hired to protect.

-Philippe Faucon’s eighth feature—winner of the prestigious Louis Delluc Prize for Best French Film—is a patient, reflective study of a middle-aged Moroccan-born single mother pressured by her neighbors and her two teenage children alike to assimilate into a culture of which she’s wary.
+Philippe Faucon’s eighth feature—winner of the prestigious Louis Delluc Prize for Best French Film—is a patient, reflective study of a North African-born single mother pressured by her neighbors and her two teenage children alike to assimilate into a culture of which she’s wary.

 U.S. Premiere · Q&A with Nicolas Pariser & Melvil Poupaud on 3/4; intro on 3/5An elegant political thriller, Nicolas Pariser’s debut feature stars Melvil Poupaud (of Eric Rohmer’s A Summer’s Tale) as a onetime darling novelist disgusted with the publishing world who lets a duplicitous government insider (André Dussollier) tempt him into ghostwriting a manifesto designed to transform the landscape of French public opinion.